 Do you live to work or work to live?
 The answer is probably a little bit of both.
-Job satisfaction and a good starting salary are likely high priorities, but if your personal and professional lives are at odds with each other, you can't enjoy the benefits.
+Job satisfaction and a good starting salary are likely to be high priorities, but if your personal and professional lives are at odds with each other, you can't enjoy the benefits of either.
 Thanks to increased flexibility in the workplace, work-life balance is more attainable than ever.
-Here are the best employee benefits for achieving a healthy work-life balance:
+These best employee benefits can help you achieve a healthy work-life balance:

 Alternative work schedules

-According to an October 2013 survey on workplace flexibility by World at Work, the 4/10 work week – where employees work four 10-hour days in the office, followed by three days off – is the most common alternative work schedule.
-Another popular option is the 9/80 arrangement: Individuals work nine-hour days Monday through Thursday and get every other Friday off.
+According to a survey on workplace flexibility by World at Work, the 4/10 workweek — where employees work four 10-hour days in the office, followed by three days off — is the most common alternative work schedule.
+Another popular option for achieving work-life balance is the 9/80 arrangement: Individuals work nine-hour days Monday through Thursday and get every other Friday off.